avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 Bias is defined by Google as: "prejudice in favor of or against one thing, person, or group compared with another, usually in a way considered to be unfair."

-Our brain uses these heuristics and biases to determine answers to new problems or challenges without having to consult system 2.
+Our brains use these heuristics and biases to determine answers to new problems or challenges without having to consult system 2.
 It does this in various ways, mostly associating new information with existing experiences we have.
 The details  are out of scope for this article and can be found in the book mentioned above, or in the resources at the end of the article!

 ### Mental Models